- How to calculate SEO ROI and generate real results

-Here’s how you can judge the value of SEO and get a grasp of how your online marketing strategy may play out:
+However, all too often, the value of SEO stops at KPI trackings such as traffic and ranking positions.
+Here’s how you could calculate your SEO ROI and get a grasp of how your online marketing strategy may play out:

 1 – Estimate Web Traffic

 It all starts with generating traffic.
-Without traffic, you won’t generate revenue from online search.
-It’s important to know the size of the marketplace and subsequently how much of that market you will realistically be able to attract to your site.
+Without traffic, you won’t generate revenue from online searches.
+Therefore, it’s essential to know the size of the marketplace and subsequently how much of that market you will be able to attract to your site.

-Using this (estimated) figure, we can also get a rough idea of how much traffic you could potentially get based on your position in the Google search engine results page (SERP).
+Using this (estimated) figure, we can also gain a rough idea of how much traffic you could potentially get based on your position on the Google search engine results page (SERP).
 The below table shows the relative average Click-Through Rate (CTR) based on rank:

 The formula is as follows: Monthly Volume x CTR.

-Of course it depends where your website is going to rank, and unfortunately you can’t predict this, but you can take a look at how your competitors are ranking for those keyword phrases and garner a rough estimate of what positions you can achieve and therefore what kinds of volumes you can expect from organic searches.
+Of course, it depends where your website will rank, and unfortunately, you can’t predict this.
+Still, you can look at how your competitors are ranking for those keyword phrases and garner a rough estimate of what positions you can achieve and, therefore, what kinds of volumes you can expect from organic searches.
 We can then use this information to estimate potential revenue.

 2 – Estimate Revenue